YuzheGu/Speech-Transcriber-with-RevAI/README.md

 ## Usage

-1. Run the script from an IDE or from the command line using this line of code after navigating to your project folder
+1. Run the script from an IDE or from the command line using this line of code after navigating to your project folder.

 ```bash
 python3 str.py
 ```

+Note: if python3 could not activate the program successfully, replace python3 with python and try again.

 2. Alter the variables in the pop-up window to fit your transcription needs.
 See below for a description of each variable.